home-assistant/home-assistant.io/source/_components/volvooncall.markdown

  - /components/device_tracker.volvooncall/
 ---

-The `volvooncall` component offers integration with the [Volvo On Call](http://www.volvocars.com/intl/own/connectivity/volvo-on-call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.
+The `volvooncall` integration offers integration with the [Volvo On Call](http://www.volvocars.com/intl/own/connectivity/volvo-on-call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.

 ## {% linkable_title Configuration %}